FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 - An RPC is used for setting the default device logging to 'true', logs will be written for all devices without filtering any logs based on their node ID.
-- The input contains only the name of the the logging broker, 'broker-identifier'.
+- The input contains only the name of the logging broker, 'broker-identifier'.
 - Invocation of this RPC causes clearing of the leaf-lest 'enabled-devices'.